Anika21-NextIn/dmoney-transaction-postman/README.md

 # Dmoney API Testing Using Postman And Newman

 ## Test Scenarios:
 1. Admin creates an agent and random 2 customers.
-Admin email: admin@roadtocareer.net/ Pass: 1234
 2. Deposit some money from SYSTEM account to the agent.
 System account: SYSTEM (range 10 tk to 10000 tk)
 3. Agent deposit to any of 1 customer
 4. Check agent balance